rebalkin/Quant-portfolio/README.md

-# Quant-training
+# Quant playground
-Place to play around with quant calculations and simulations
+Place to play around with quant calculations and simulations!